 A not-to-do list.

 Our lives are a constant struggle of fitting things in a day.
 We constantly complain that we don’t have enough time to do all the things we want to do and yet we keep piling up more.
-There so many things that demand our time and attention.
+There are so many things that demand our time and attention.
 Since we can’t do them all we prioritize and leaving a pile of unfinished things for later.
 Constantly doing that leave us in a state of discontent.

 That is what I have been experiencing at the moment.

-I have a huge pile of things which I was keeping in the ‘when I retire bucket’.
+I have a huge pile of things that I was keeping in the ‘when I retire bucket’.
 As I did ‘retire’ (or ‘finished paid work’ as I like to call it) I thought I will have all the time in the world to do them.

 The trouble is I am getting even less done.